-24 1.
-Introduction
+1 Introduction

-Eskdalemuir geophysical observatory in the Scottish borders has provided magnetic and meteorological measurements since it opened in May 1908 (Anon, 1909; Dawson, 2005).
+Eskdalemuir Geophysical Observatory in the Scottish Borders region has provided magnetic and meteorological measurements since it opened in May 1908 (Anonymous, 1909; Dawson, 2005).
 As at many geomagnetic measuring sites, atmospheric electricity measurements were made from early in the observatory's operation, ending in 1981.
 In this paper, the instruments and methods used for the atmospheric electrical measurements are described and summarised.
-These measurements are principally of the Potential Gradient (PG), which is an atmospheric electrical quantity which responds to both local meteorological changes and global influences, through the global atmospheric electric circuit.
+These measurements are principally of the potential gradient (PG), which is an atmospheric electrical quantity which responds to both local meteorological changes and global influences, through the global atmospheric electric circuit.
 There is renewed interest in atmospheric electricity because of its links with climate and space weather, for which historical datasets are important.
-To provide background to the long series of Eskdalemuir PG measurements, this work draws extensively on the annual volumes1 of the Observatories' Year
+To provide background to the long series of Eskdalemuir PG measurements, this work draws extensively on the annual volumes1 of the Observatories Year Book (hereafter OYB), published from 1922 until 1967, succeeding the British Meteorological and Magnetic Year Book and other accounts (Blackwell, 1958; Dawson, 2005).
+The unpublished volume "Instruments of Eskdalemuir Observatory" by Albert Gendle2 (Gendle, unpublished) is especially valuable, copies of which are held in the Ewart Library, Dumfries, and the Westerkirk Parish Library, Langholm.